 It starts with crunching some numbers.
 Get out a piece of paper and a pen and sit down.
 Figure out where you are now.
 Determine where you’d like to be in five years, ten years, or beyond.
 Be sure to include your company revenue and your own personal income in those goals.

 Now, break those goals down.
 You know how when you’re making a long drive, you use mile markers to determine how much farther you’ve got to go?
 Similarly, you need “mile markers” for reaching your goals.
 This makes them more manageable, too.
 Once you’ve got your five-year or ten-year plan in place, break it down by year.
 Figure out how much you need to grow each year to meet that long-term goal.
 Then, break it down even further – by month, by week, by day, whatever it takes to make each goal seem even more reachable.
 I promise when you do this no goal will seem daunting, no matter how big it is!

 Make sure your team is on board.
 At Gold Medal Service, we recently created a “Painted Vision” document for our whole crew, outlining where we want to be by 2020 and exactly how we’re going to get there.
 Get your employees excited about growing the business – help them feel invested in it too.

 If you’ve got your goals set, I promise there will be no stopping you.
 But if you’re not sure how to achieve them, that’s where I can help.
-Contact CEO Warrior today for a free strategy call, or fill out a form to register for my next $28 Million Dollar Fast Track Academy.
-I’ll show you exactly how I set my goals in motion and how to do the same in your own business!
+Contact CEO Warrior today for a free strategy call, or register for our next Service Business Growth Event.
+I’ll show you exactly how we set our goals in motion and how to do the same in your own business!